-English: Units 3 and 4: a study score of at least 35 in English (EAL) or 30 in English other than EAL
+English: Units 3 and 4: a study score of at least 35 in English (EAL) or 30 in English other than EAL.

-Units 3 and 4: a study score of at least 30 in one of Biology, Chemistry, Environmental Science, Geography, Mathematical Methods (CAS), Specialist Mathematics, Physics or Psychology
+Maths or Science: Units 3 and 4: a study score of at least 30 in one of Biology, Chemistry, Environmental Science, Geography, Mathematical Methods (any), Specialist Mathematics, Physics or Psychology.